ruixuan-wan/Square-Wave-Voltammetry/README.md

 - **Real-Time Data Display**: View both raw current/voltage data and processed SWV graphs.
 - **Data Saving**: Export measurement results for further analysis.

-## System Requirements
-- LabVIEW (version X or later)
-- National Instruments DAQ card (compatible with your potentiostat)
-- Potentiostat capable of running SWV

 ## Installation
 1. Ensure that LabVIEW and NI-DAQ drivers are installed on your system.
 2. Connect the potentiostat to the NI DAQ card: Iout and App.E are connected to selected AI ports on the NI-DAQ card, Ext. in needs to be connected to selected AO port on the NI-DAQ card.